mhdfasilwyd/RDA5807_STM32/README.md

 | src | stlink.sh
 |     | Makefile
 # Application
 Configuring the I2C port is application overhead and will not be done during API initialisation.
-This is to make all boards support the API without actually changing library changes, actually not sure though!
+This is to make all boards support the API without actually changing library, not sure though!
 # Building
 - Configure your linux for STM32 environment (Compiler sort of..)
 - Install ST-Link driver for linux (Use **stlink.sh** script..)